WHAT IS FBA?

 The above rules come from the Amazon Seller Requirements help page.
 Be sure to review the Amazon FBA shipping rules and regulations.
-Amazon will gladly turn your FBA shipment away if it does not meet their standards.
-This is why it is important to hire a freight company that is experienced in shipping pallets to Amazon fulfillment warehouses.
+Amazon will gladly turn your FBA shipment away if it does not meet its standards.
+This is why it is important to hire a freight company experienced in shipping pallets to Amazon fulfillment warehouses.

 uShip is an online marketplace that connects you with 30+ professional LTL freight carriers.
 When you use uShip to ship your freight to Amazon, you get world-class customer service.

 We have a dedicated freight team that is just an email or phone call away.
-They are equipped to answer all of your pressing questions and are also able to process rebill audits, refunds, claims, and much more.
+They are equipped to answer all of your pressing questions and can process rebill audits, refunds, claims, and much more.

 uShip is able to offer highly competitive rates due to our lasting relationships with industry-leading carriers.

 If you are ready to ship your pallets to Amazon FBA you can go ahead and create a listing on uShip.
-Otherwise, if you are still looking for more information, keep reading for the full FBA shipping process.
+Otherwise, keep reading for the full FBA shipping process.

 As promised, here is the complete last-mile FBA shipping process:

 Before you can even ship to an FBA you will need an Amazon Seller Central account.
 When signing up, Amazon will ask you for the following: